How is non-Hodgkin lymphoma diagnosed in children?

 For this test, the doctor first numbs an area in the lower part of the back near the spine.
 The doctor usually also gives the child medicine to make him or her sleep during the procedure.
 A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.

-In children already diagnosed with lymphoma, a lumbar puncture can also be used to give chemotherapy drugs into the CSF to try to prevent or treat the spread of lymphoma to the spinal cord and brain.
+In children already diagnosed with lymphoma, a lumbar puncture can also be used to put chemotherapy drugs into the CSF to try to prevent or treat the spread of lymphoma to the spinal cord and brain.

 Lab tests on biopsy samples to diagnose and classify lymphoma

-Like immunohistochemistry, this test looks for certain substances on the outside surface of cells that help identify what types of cells they are.
+Like immunohistochemistry, this test looks for certain substances on the outer surface of cells that help identify what types of cells they are.
 But this test can look at many more cells than immunohistochemistry can.

-For this test, a sample of cells is treated with special antibodies that stick to the cells only if these substances are present on their surfaces.
+For this test, a sample of cells is treated with special antibodies that stick to the cells only if these substances are on their surfaces.
 The cells are then passed in front of a laser beam.
 If the cells now have antibodies attached to them, the laser will cause them to give off light, which can be measured and analyzed by a computer.
 Groups of cells can be separated and counted by these methods.

 This is the most commonly used test for immunophenotyping – classifying lymphoma cells according to the substances (antigens) on their surfaces.
 Different types of lymphocytes have different antigens on their surface.
 These antigens may also change as each cell matures.